HOW CAN THE IDERM FACIAL TREATMENT HELP ACNE PRONE SKIN?

 GRADE IV ACNE

 The Iderm Facial Treatment is usually not enough to treat this type of acute acne although we have had some success especially if you are also working with a Dermatologist.
-Please call us for a consultation or a referral to a medical professional.

 The most serious form of acne, Grade IV is often referred to as nodulocystic or cystic acne.
 The skin will display numerous papules, pustules, and nodules, in addition to cysts.
 There is a pronounced amount of inflammation and breakouts are severe.
 Cystic acne is very painful.
 Acne of this severity usually extends beyond the face, and may affect the entire back, chest, shoulders, and upper arms.
 The infection is deep and widespread.
 Nearly all cystic acne sufferers develop scarring.
 Grade IV acne must be treated by a dermatologist.
 It tends to be hard to control, and almost always requires powerful systemic medications in addition to topical treatments.